Skip to Content

 • Repeated Conduct: The defendant must engage in the conduct on more than one occasion and pursuant to the same scheme or course of conduct.
 This "pattern" is the foundation of the charge and is a major point of defense for any stalking defense lawyer in Fort Bend County.

-• Specific Direction: The conduct must be directed at a specific person, their family/household member, or an individual with whom they have a dating relationship.
+• Specific Direction: The conduct must be directed at a specific person, their family or household member, or an individual with whom they have a dating relationship.

 • Required Mental State: The person must knowingly engage in the conduct.

-• Threatening Nature: The conduct must either constitute the misdemeanor offense of Harassment ($\S 42.07$) or be conduct that the actor knows or reasonably should know the other person will regard as threatening:
+• Threatening Nature: The conduct must either constitute the misdemeanor offense of Harassment (§ 42.07) or be conduct that the actor knows or reasonably should know the other person will regard as threatening:

 • Bodily injury or death to the person.

-• That an offense will be committed against the person's property.
+• An offense will be committed against the person's property.

-• Resulting Fear/Distress (Objective and Subjective): The conduct must cause the other person to be placed in fear of bodily injury or death or to feel harassed, terrified, intimidated, annoyed, alarmed, abused, tormented, embarrassed, or offended.
+• Resulting Fear or Distress (Objective and Subjective): The conduct must cause the other person to be placed in fear of bodily injury or death or to feel harassed, terrified, intimidated, annoyed, alarmed, abused, tormented, embarrassed, or offended.
 Crucially, the conduct must also be something that a reasonable person under similar circumstances would also feel.

 The Role of Domestic/Dating Relationships

 When the target of the stalking is a member of the defendant's family, household, or dating relationship, the case is handled as an offense involving family violence.
-This designation triggers harsher sentencing guidelines and mandatory protective orders, making the need for a focused Fort Bend County stalking attorney even more urgent.
+This designation can trigger harsher sentencing consequences and long-term protective orders, making the need for a focused Fort Bend County stalking attorney even more urgent.

 Penalties and Collateral Consequences of a Stalking Conviction in Texas